sghasemi64/Secondary-Signal/README.md

 # Assessment of significance of conditionally independent GWAS signals

-#Open codes.zip file and follow the steps bellow:
+#Open codes-simulation under the null.zip and follow the steps bellow:

 #step1: 50 times randomly pick a set of 22 independent SNPs, one from each autosome with MAF>0.1.
 run 01-50times_22SNPs_MAF.R